pkirkham/pkirkham.github.io/_posts/analysis/2026-04-05-viscosity-bns.md

 <div class="notice-info">In preparation for sharing the Java code, much of unit conversion logic was stripped out to speed up execution in Java.
 This removes a lot of the overhead of JScience `Amount` class.
 Benchmark results with the code as shown in this blog post are about 2&times; to 3&times; slower.</div>

 The speed up obtained is shown graphically below in Figure 4.
 Note the use of the logarithmic scale.
 This was necessary as otherwise the number of calculations per second for the single mode Python implementation was not a visible bar on the chart.
+The Rust implementation introduced helps to speed up the single mode methods, but has little effect on the batch mode.
+This is likely because in batch mode the code is able to take advantage of Numpy acceleration which uses C during loops instead of interpreted Python.

 <figure>
 	<a href="{{ site.url }}/images/Analysis/viscosity-modelling/viscosity-figure29.png" data-lightbox="image-4" data-title="Comparison calculation speeds for BNS viscosity method in Python versus Java implementations.">